Sudanese pin hopes on Jeddah talks between warring factions

 But most of them occurred in remote areas.
 This time intense fighting in Khartoum, one of Africa's biggest cities, has made the conflict far more alarming for Sudanese.

-Since the fighting erupted, the U.N. refugee agency has registered more than 30,000 people crossing into South Sudan, more than 90% of them South Sudanese.
+Since the fighting erupted, the UN refugee agency has registered more than 30,000 people crossing into South Sudan, more than 90% of them South Sudanese.
 The true number is likely much higher, it says.
-Aid agencies fear the influx will worsen an already dire humanitarian crisis in South Sudan.
+Aid agencies fear the influx will worsen an already dire humanitarian crisis in South Sudan, which won independence from Khartoum in 2011 after decades of civil war.

 Sudanese pin hopes on Jeddah talks between warring factions

-Sudanese are pinning their hopes on talks in Jeddah between envoys of warring factions to end bloodshed that has killed hundreds and triggered a mass exodus, but there is no sign lasting relief will come anytime soon.
+Sudanese are pinning their hopes on talks in Saudi Arabia between envoys of warring factions to end bloodshed that has killed hundreds and triggered a mass exodus, but there is no sign lasting relief will come any time soon.

-There has been no word on the progress of the talks which began on Saturday between the army and the rival paramilitary Rapid Support Forces (RSF) in the Saudi Red Sea port city.
+There has been no word on the progress of the talks which began on Saturday between the army and the rival paramilitary Rapid Support Forces (RSF) in the Saudi Red Sea city of Jeddah.

-The combatants have said they would only try to tackle humanitarian issues like safe passage, not an end to the war.
-Numerous ceasefire have been violated since conflict erupted on April 15.
+The combatants have said they would try to tackle only a ceasefire and humanitarian issues like safe passage.
+Numerous ceasefires have been violated since conflict erupted on April 15.

+Army chief Abdel-Fattah al-Burhan said on Monday the army was seeking a peaceful solution but that there could be discussions about a lasting settlement only “after we reach a permanent ceasefire in Khartoum.”

+“We believe the peaceful solution is the ideal route to handle this crisis,” he said.

 Mahjoub Salah, a 28-year-old doctor, said the areas of the capital hit by violence changed from day to day.